 - The endpoint must support HTTP/1.1 and keep-alive.

 - The endpoint must respond to POST requests.

 In the case where you already have an infrastructure in place, and you will build a webhook receiving service within your existing infrastructure, consider how your current infrastructure’s security and setup settings may impact your ability to receive webhooks from Sendbird.

-The following is an example of a webhook request sent to your server.
-When a user sends a message, Sendbird’s webhooks will send this request.
-Once you receive the request, you can use the JSON payload to implement behavior in other servers whenever a message is sent in the Sendbird client.
+The following is an example of a webhook notification sent to your server.
+When a user sends a message, the Sendbird webhooks will send this notification.
+You can use the JSON payload to implement behaviors in other servers whenever a message is sent to the Sendbird client.

-Thanks to the flexibility and power of webhooks, developers can implement new custom features within their apps and link the Sendbird Platform API to a multitude of other API services.
+Thanks to the flexibility and power of webhooks, developers can implement new custom features within their apps and link the Sendbird Platform API to many other API services.

-Ultimately, webhooks make it possible to link all the API services your business uses to create some really incredible experiences for your users.
+Ultimately, webhooks make it possible to link all the API services your business uses to create some incredible experiences.
 We hope you’ll continue to explore how you can use webhooks to introduce features that your users will love.
 Remember, the Sendbird team is always here to help.